Emory's merit-based scholarships empower students. Beyond prestige and financial aid, Emory University’s Scholar Programs provide…

 We receive thousands of materials, which is wonderful!
 Thank you for your patience while we efficiently and accurately match each document to the correct applicant’s file.
 This is done by hand by our dedicated staff.
 The fastest and most efficient way for our office to process materials is via the Common or Coalition Application and by uploading them through your applicant portal.
 The slowest way is through the postal mail.

-Remember that from December 24 through January 1, materials that are emailed to us or sent via the Common or Coalition Application will not be reviewed.
+Remember that from December 23 through January 2, materials that are emailed to us or sent via the Common Application will not be reviewed.
 It will take us about 3 weeks to catch up after break.

 We cannot check an applicant’s application status or the receipt of individual application materials via email or over the phone within that 3-week window.
 If it’s been longer than 3 weeks, please email us at firstname.lastname@example.org for the fastest response.